noefp/easy_gdb/README.md

 Here, we will create a new database `annot1`.
 Any time you want to create a new database to test some data or new versions, you can create a new one nad point to it in the file `egdb_files/egdb_conf/database_access.php`.

-Open a terminal using docker-compose, docker exec or Docker desktop if you needto and create a new database:
+Open a terminal using docker-compose, docker exec or Docker desktop if you need to and create a new database:

 ```sql
 CREATE DATABASE annot1;